Contracts, Pay, & Working Conditions

 We're Here For You

 Principal contract negotiations can strain the cohesiveness of leadership teams.
 AWSP’s Principal and the Management Team publication is a helpful reference guide for developing contracts.
-If you want to see what other contracts might look like for comparable districts, email AWSP Associate Director Kurt Hatch.
+If you want to see what other contracts might look like for comparable districts, email AWSP Executive Director Dr. Scott Seaman.

 As we continue to make sure there's a legislative fix, keep cultivating supportive relationships with your district leadership team.
 As we navigate the challenges of the McCleary funding changes, kindness and collaboration will help everyone remain focused on providing the equitable and exemplary culture, systems, and learning all students deserve.
 So negotiate your contract in good faith while remaining steadfast and unapologetic about advocating for the obvious.